direct-fuel-injection/ReportUtility/readme.md

 # Report Utility

-Form to collect report messages from your sites.
+A Form to collect report messages from your sites.
 Now your users can easly send you reports and bugs.
-Use it as:
-  - React Component;
-  - standalone library.

 ### Installation

-ReportUtility requires React v16 to run.

 Install as npm package.